-About Us.
+About Us

 Soo Line Community Garden is a park that started as an inspiration from neighbors who saw an empty, tax-forfeited lot filled with litter as the future location for a community garden.
-In 1991, the neighbors established the Soo Line Community Garden in the heart of Minneapolis.
+In 1991, the neighbors established the Soo Line Community Garden in Whittier, in the heart of Minneapolis.

 Gardeners and neighbors built a beautiful front garden, maintained flowers and native pollinators in the boulevards, added plants to the Moen memorial, and built a children’s garden, in addition to a plot tended by kids from the nearby Whittier Elementary School.